coreos/coreos-vagrant/README.md

 3) Startup and SSH

 There are two "providers" for Virtualbox with slightly different instructions.
-Follow one of the folowing two options:
+Follow one of the following two options:

 **Virtualbox Provider**